 We tend the think that significant effort is required to keep our teeth healthy, when in fact plaque is easy to remove.
-Plaque is a soft deposit that sticks to the tooth’s surface and builds up over time, and while it needs to be regularly disrupted, this does not take a great deal of pressure.
+Plaque is a soft deposit that sticks to the tooth’s surface and builds up over time.
+While it needs regular disruption, removal does not take a great deal of pressure.

-One of the signs of toothbrush abrasion is small divot in the tooth just at the gumline.
+One of the signs of toothbrush abrasion is a small divot in the tooth just at the gumline.
 That divot can be sensitive, sometimes creating a shock sensation when exposed to cold or touched with the finger or toothbrush bristle.

-If you have more questions, consult with Dental Partners of Boston, your premiere Boston dentists, about the severity of your toothbrush abrasion and proper brushing technique to stop aggravating the problem.
-Contact us today to make an appointment.
+If you have more questions, consult with Dental Partners of Boston, your premiere Boston dentists, about the severity of your toothbrush abrasion and a proper brushing technique to stop aggravating the problem.
+Contact us or schedule an appointment online.